jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 - `for await` could run before there are any lines available
 - the async iterator next method could be called directly multiple times without waiting for new lines

-While the implementation is too complex for this blog, the interface for a generic mechanism isn't.
 Borrowing the concept of a Subject from RxJS, we could imagine having a class that does the following:

 ```javascript
 function fromLineReader(lineReader) {